RedSamurai07/Customer-Segmentation-with-RFM-Analysis/README.md

 - Inventory for Q4: Given the strong Q4 seasonal preference found in 'Loyal' segments, increase stock depth for top-diversity products in September.

 - Guest Conversion: Since Guest transactions (Missing IDs) have lower AOV, offer a first-purchase discount for account creation to track these currently "invisible" customers.

-### Production Architecture & MLOps

-To demonstrate production readiness, this customer segmentation framework is fully productized and automated:

-- **Containerization**: Packaged with Docker for seamless replication across local and cloud environments.
-- **Cloud Deployment**: Hosted on an AWS EC2 instance running a Streamlit interactive dashboard.
-- **Experiment Tracking**: Integrated with an MLflow artifact registry to log customer segments and RFM parameters.
-- **CI/CD Pipeline**: Automated via GitHub Actions to execute syntax check and deployment workflows on every code push.

-👉 For the complete step-by-step technical setup, Dockerfiles, and cloud infrastructure configurations, read the full [Production Deployment Guide](DEPLOYMENT.md).